MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-view-in-edge.md

 2. Enable the [ConfigureViewInFileExplorer](/deployedge/microsoft-edge-policies#configureviewinfileexplorer) Edge policy that  allows URLs with the viewinfileexplorer: scheme to open WebDAV URLs in Windows File Explorer.

+3. Ensure that Window instances are joined to a Microsoft Active Directory domain, Windows 10 Pro, or Enterprise instances that are enrolled for device management.
+Currently, the ConfigureViewInFileExplorer policy can only be applied to these connections.

-3. Use the options below to enable View in File Explorer using group policy or Intune:
+4. Use the options below to enable View in File Explorer using group policy or Intune:

 <details>
     <summary><b>To enable using group policy</b></summary>

- 1. First, configure Microsoft Edge policy settings  by following the steps at [Configure Microsoft Edge policy settings on Windows](/deployedge/configure-microsoft-edge)
+1. Configure Microsoft Edge policy settings by following the steps at [Configure Microsoft Edge policy settings on Windows](/deployedge/configure-microsoft-edge)
-2. Ensure you have downloaded the Microsoft Edge administrative template at [Download and deploy Microsoft Edge for business](https://www.microsoft.com/en-us/edge/business/download) or you may not see the policy listed.
+2. Make sure you've downloaded the Microsoft Edge administrative template at [Download and deploy Microsoft Edge for business](https://www.microsoft.com/en-us/edge/business/download) or you may not see the policy listed.
 3. Once the template is downloaded, open the Group Policy Object Editor.
 Right-click **Administrative Templates** in the Computer Configuration or User Configuration node and select **Add/Remove Templates** and browse to the downloaded template.
 4. When applying the policy, ensure you update the domain to your tenant domain or use **sharepoint.com** if you plan on visiting multiple SharePoint tenants.
 5. Enabling the group policy may require a refresh of client group policy settings.
 After changing the group policy settings, refresh the settings.
 From a Command Prompt, enter **GPUpdate.exe /force**.